Testing out beds can have you feeling like Goldilocks, hopping from one bed to the in search of the perfect firmness.

 If you’re sinking too deeply into your bed, or your shoulders and hips are at an awkward angle, it’s a recipe for discomfort and damage.

-There are several types of material to choose from, including memory foam, latex, wool, and alternative down.
+There are several types of materials to choose from, including memory foam, latex, wool, and alternative down.

 Something to keep in mind is the topper’s density.
 A material that is too low-density won’t last long, and it could become uncomfortable to sleep on in a matter of months.
-Something with a density that’s too high might seem too firm at first, but it might be the best choice if you’re looking for longevity.
+A density that’s too high might seem too firm at first, but it might be the best choice if you’re looking for longevity.

-This measurement is highly subjective, but in general, you should seek out a pad that has an ideal blend of firmness and support.
+This measurement is highly subjective.
+In general, you should seek out a pad that has an ideal blend of firmness and support.

 Again, we’ll stress the idea of pressure points.
 You should feel well-supported when you lie down.
-However, you don’t want it to be rock hard either.
+However, some of the best firm toppers could be too hard for your body frame.
 The same goes for the other end of the spectrum.

-When items come from the factory, they tend to have a bit of a smell.
+When items come from the factory, they may have an initial smell.
 This odor is often referred to as off-gassing, and it occurs when the bedding’s volatile organic compounds begin to break down.

 Mattress toppers and pads can last from one to five or more years.
 It’s all about finding a quality product at a reasonable price point.

-One thing that will harm the products durability is staining and misuse.
+One thing that will harm the product’s durability is staining and misuse.
 To get the most life out of your new purchase, follow the cleaning instructions.
-Many say to spot clean only as you can’t often put the pad in the washing machine.
+Many say to spot clean only since you typically can’t put the pad in the washing machine.